flowerlovingatheist/translang/Grammar.md

 Ending is either empty, -da for past tense, -ne for present tense, or -lo for future tense.

+# Article

+The — te, used similar to english.

+There is no a/an since it's implied by default.

 # Punctuation

 | Symbol | 	Usage/Purpose |